yanos1/Pong_ai_training/README.md

-A pong game with integrated ai.
-3 levels of Ai, ranged from 5 generations of training to 400 generations of training.
+A pong game with integrated Ai, featuring 3 levels, ranged from 5 generations of training to 400 generations of training.
 Can you score 1 point vs the best network? (spoiler: you can't).